 We PAUSED!

-A Community Handmade Book Project by Studio PAUSE for the Gates of Ballston Apartments,
+A Community Handmade Book Project by Studio PAUSE for the Gates of Ballston Apartments

-2020: How Isolation Inspired a Community Project
+How Isolation Inspired a Community Project:

 As the COVID-19 pandemic surged and the world grappled with its consequences, I watched AHC Inc’s resident services team work tirelessly to provide essential services to their residents since March 2020.
 Studio PAUSE is in the Rinker Community Center, located in AHC Inc’s Gates of Ballston community.
 By September, uneasy in my “non-essential” status but still at the Studio every day, I watched how the Studio community found ways to connect with their creative selves—desperately trying to make sense of it all—and sharing their stories and art with me.
 I wondered if I could help by taking these possibilities, the inspiration, and the hope to others.
 What if we shared everything we did when we paused in 2020 with the residents of the apartment community?
 If they could not come to the studio, as the community center was closed to the public, could we take our stories to them?
 Could the space become a book?
 We have made community book projects before but never one this big, for this many people.
 Still, the pandemic was a unique and terrible thing.
 This might be when such a project would be most useful.
 I shared my idea with Susan Davidson, resident services director, AHC Inc. Here’s what she said:

-For the project We PAUSED! for the Gates of Ballston apartment community, we got funding from Virginia Humanities, and we created a unique handmade book and giving a free copy to each of its 460 households.
-Read Pressing Pause: A Community Book Project During COVID-19, a Q&A with Virginia Humanities Grantee Studio Pause.
+For the project We PAUSED! we got funding from Virginia Humanities, and we created a unique handmade book giving a free copy to each of its 460 households at the Gates of Ballston apartment community.

 2021: New Ways of Working